lizavolkova/pet-gallery/README.md

 ### Supported browsers/devices
 This app has been tested on the following environments:
 - iPhone X running iOS12 Chrome and Safari
+- Samsung S8 phone
+- Mac OS Chrome
 - Windows 10 latest versions of Chrome, FF, Edge (no IE11 support)
-- Samsung S8 phone

 ### Known issues
 Some known issues I noticed while testing, or enhancements to add to the future